Israel kills senior Gaza commander, militants fire rockets across border

 By Nidal al-Mughrabi

-GAZA, May 11 (Reuters) - Israeli air strikes killed the head of Islamic Jihad's rocket force in Gaza early on Thursday, part of an operation that has killed 25 people including women and children this week and that has been met with hundreds of rockets fired from the enclave.
+GAZA, May 11 (Reuters) - Israeli air strikes killed the head of Islamic Jihad's rocket force in Gaza early on Thursday, part of an operation that has cost 25 lives including women and children this week and been met with hundreds of rockets fired from the enclave.

+Israel struck what it said were Islamic Jihad targets as air raid sirens sounded in areas in southern Israel around Gaza, and as Egyptian mediation efforts continued.

-Egypt was set to host senior Islamic Jihad official Mohammad al-Hindi in Cairo later in the day, part of mediation efforts to end the fighting, two Islamic Jihad officials and a foreign diplomat told Reuters.
+Egypt hosted senior Islamic Jihad official Mohammad al-Hindi in Cairo, part of truce talks to end the fighting, two Islamic Jihad officials and a foreign diplomat told Reuters.

+"Egypt's efforts to calm things down and resume the political process have not yet borne fruit," Egyptian Foreign Minister Sameh Shoukry told reporters in Berlin.

 Ali Ghali was the fourth senior Islamic Jihad commander killed since Israel began striking Gaza in pre-dawn raids on Tuesday.
-The death toll in the raids includes at least five women and five children.
+The death toll in the raids includes at least four women and six children.

-The military said Ghali had helped oversee the launch of rocket fire towards Israel over recent days as well as in previous rounds of fighting.
-Islamic Jihad is an Iranian-backed militant group allied with Hamas, which rules the enclave.
+The military said Ghali helped oversee rocket launches towards Israel over recent days as well as in previous rounds of fighting with Islamic Jihad, an Iranian-backed group allied with Hamas, which rules the blockaded enclave.

+"I instructed the defence establishment to take all the measures necessary, to prepare additional actions and maintain readiness for the possibility of increased fire," said Defence Minister Yoav Gallant.

-Air raid sirens sounded in areas of southern Israel around the Gaza Strip, and Reuters images showed rockets intercepted by Israeli air defencaes in the night sky.
-Israeli jets hit targets including a mortar post in the northern part of the enclave.
+Reuters images showed rockets intercepted by Israeli air defences in the night sky.
+Israeli jets hit targets including a mortar post in the northern part of the enclave and an operational room for directing anti-tank missiles.

-The Israeli military said it has attacked 158 targets in Gaza while at least 523 rockets were launched towards Israel this week, and 380 crossed into Israel but air defences intercepted 96% of those that threatened to hit targets.
+The Israeli military said it had attacked 158 targets in Gaza while at least 523 rockets were launched towards Israel this week, and 380 crossed into Israel.
+Air defences intercepted 96% of those that threatened to hit targets.

-It also said more than 100 rockets had misfired, killing four Palestinians, including a 10 year-old girl, an assertion Islamic Jihad denied as "completely incorrect".
+It also said more than 100 rockets had misfired, killing four Palestinians, including a 10-year-old girl, an assertion Islamic Jihad said was "completely incorrect".

 "Once again Israel tries to escape its responsibility for the killing of civilians through fabrications and lies," Islamic Jihad spokesman Dawoud Shehab said.

-Egypt's foreign minister Sameh Shoukry, Jordanian Foreign Minister Ayman Safadi were also due to meet their French and German counterparts in Berlin later on Thursday to discuss peace efforts.
+Egypt's Shoukryand Jordanian Foreign Minister Ayman Safadi met their French and German counterparts in Berlin on Thursday to discuss peace efforts.

+Shoukry called on "peace-sponsoring countries to intervene and stop the attacks" and said Israel must "stop the unilateral measures that aim to destroy the future of the Palestinian state".

 However Israel rejected demands from Islamic Jihad that it end its policy of targeted killings of the group's leaders.

-"We are not willing to accept delusional demands from the Islamic Jihad," said MK Yuli Edelstein, head of the Israeli parliament's Foreign Affairs and Defence Committee on Kan radio.
+"We are not willing to accept delusional demands from the Islamic Jihad," said Yuli Edelstein, head of the Israeli parliament's Foreign Affairs and Defence Committee, on Kan radio.

 "Every now and then, we have to initiate action and this is exactly what the IDF and the Shin Bet (intelligence agency) did very successfully this time," he said.